£5.00 (inc. VAT)

 10+ sessions, 2+ weeks

-In this ten session sequence, which we suggest will take 3 weeks to cover, the children arrive to class to find that the role-play area has been set up as The Be Yourself Boutique.
+In this ten session Writing Root, which we suggest will take 3 weeks to cover, the children arrive to class to find that the role-play area has been set up as The Be Yourself Boutique.
 They think about what it means to be yourself before sharing the story where they meet a character who is perceived as being weird.
 In fact, the other pets in the house call her, ‘Weirdo’.
 The children write infer feelings and talk about not just being yourself but also accepting and celebrating others’ individuality.
 Finally, they explore ways of helping others to be themselves before helping Maud (the name The Surprise is eventually given) to write a guide on being yourself and accepting others.
 Phonics teaching is embedded throughout and suggestions for Continuous Provision are also made.

 Meet Maud: a guinea pig who inexplicably wears a judo suit - and not everyone understands or approves.
 When Maud is thrown into a new and confusing situation, it takes brave decisions and serendipitous encounters for her to find her place and embrace her individuality.